The Palm Beach Story (1942) [The Criterion Collection] – Blu-ray Disc

 written and directed by Preston Sturges

-by Jefferson Robbins The Palm Beach Story is lesser candy from a master confectioner–so it's still worth a taste.
-Preston Sturges's screwball portrait of a marriage upending itself braids together multiple comedic forms: road trip, Elizabethan comedy of errors, have-nots infiltrating the haves, and a distinct and strange but intriguing touch of fairytale.
+by Jefferson Robbins The Palm Beach Story is lesser candy from a master confectioner–so it’s still worth a taste.
+Preston Sturges’s screwball portrait of a marriage upending itself braids together multiple comedic forms: road trip, Elizabethan comedy of errors, have-nots infiltrating the haves, and a distinct and strange but intriguing touch of fairytale.
 For instance, the yacht on which jillionaire J.D.
 Hackensacker III (Rudy Vallee) absconds with disenchanted young wife Gerry Jeffers (Claudette Colbert) is christened The Erl King.
-Sure, Hackensacker is an obvious gloss on Rockefeller and there's the play on "oil king," but the Erl King of legend is a kidnapper of innocents.
-(Goethe's poem casts him as a child murderer.)
-Gerry's scratching a five-year itch, taking flight from glum husband Tom (Joel McCrea), partly on the advice of another "king."
-"Cold are the hands of time that creep along relentlessly, destroying slowly but without pity that which yesterday was young," warns the millionaire Wienie King (Robert Dudley), after moseying into the Park Avenue duplex Gerry and Tom are about to lose.
-(A Tiresias who's deaf rather than blind, he can't hear anything anybody says, so he might as well be talking to himself.)
-Although "adventuress" Gerry, abandoning her marriage without money or clothing, can still wield youth and beauty as sword and shield, she pays a price for the attempt, first charming and then dodging the heavily-armed, dangerously inebriated Ale & Quail Club as it pursues her throughout a southbound train.
-They're a Wild Hunt straight out of pagan lore.
+Sure, Hackensacker is an obvious gloss on Rockefeller, and there’s the play on “oil king,” but the Erl King of legend is a kidnapper of innocents.
+(Goethe’s poem casts him as a child murderer.)
+Gerry’s scratching a five-year itch, taking flight from glum husband Tom (Joel McCrea), partly on the advice of another “king.”
+“Cold are the hands of time that creep along relentlessly, destroying slowly but without pity that which yesterday was young,” warns the millionaire Wienie King (Robert Dudley), after moseying into the Park Avenue duplex Gerry and Tom are about to lose.
+(A Tiresias who’s deaf rather than blind, he can’t hear anything anybody says, so he might as well be talking to himself.)
+Although “adventuress” Gerry, abandoning her marriage without money or clothing, can still wield youth and beauty as sword and shield, she pays a price for the attempt, first charming and then dodging the heavily armed, dangerously inebriated Ale & Quail Club as it pursues her throughout a southbound train.
+They’re a Wild Hunt straight out of pagan lore.

 Fantasy butting up against reality: that’s of a piece with the Sturges canon, although in other outings–The Lady Eve, to take one example–it’s a fantasy of expectations, of whom two people pretend to be to each other and to themselves.
 That layer persists in The Palm Beach Story, this time with lovers introduced as brothers and princesses wooed in disguise; it’s just odd to see the fantasy expressed in signposts of outright folklore.
 The “happily ever after” interludes that bookend the movie are Sturges playing with the borders of story, with what happens once love is won.
 Watching one Claudette Colbert escape from bondage in a broom closet while a second Colbert dons a wedding gown and scrambles to her nuptials, before the opening credits are even over, we’ve walked into the aftermath of an earlier screwball farce.
 “Of course, that’s another plot entirely,” Tom says by way of dismissal, only to usher in a second wedding scene that closes the movie–conjuring up characters with no agency of their own to solve the core dilemma, then banishing them back to their own story.
 We’re left to wonder if the right Joel McCrea married the right Claudette Colbert in the first place.

-That's deliciously disorienting, but only retrospectively, with the whole film concretely in mind and with a feel for Sturges's lexicon.
-In the moment, as a home viewer, you're grabbing at the remote to page back a scene and farther, to the opener again, in search of the connective tissue.
-Imagine the consternation of 1942 moviegoers whose attention might've lapsed, even for a moment.
-So much here is impossible, including Tom's MacGuffinish dream of a science-fictional airstrip suspended above the city.
-That's the fulcrum for a test of Gerry's love: When she realizes her effect on Hackensacker, her first move is not to woo him and his money for her own, but to wheedle the $99,000 Tom needs to advance his project.
-Again, in true Sturges form, Hackensacker can't see what Gerry really is, or wants, or means–she keeps breaking his glasses, the pince-nez that Vallee fiddles with like punctuation.
+That’s deliciously disorienting, but only retrospectively, with the whole film concretely in mind and with a feel for Sturges’s lexicon.
+In the moment, as a home viewer, you’re grabbing at the remote to page back a scene and farther, to the opener again, in search of the connective tissue.
+Imagine the consternation of 1942 moviegoers whose attention might’ve lapsed, even for a moment.
+So much here is impossible, including Tom’s MacGuffinish dream of a science-fictional airstrip suspended above the city.
+That’s the fulcrum for a test of Gerry’s love: When she realizes her effect on Hackensacker, her first move is not to woo him and his money for herself, but to wheedle the $99,000 Tom needs to advance his project.
+Again, in true Sturges form, Hackensacker can’t see what Gerry really is, or wants, or means–she keeps breaking his glasses, the pince-nez that Vallee fiddles with like punctuation.

 Released during wartime, The Palm Beach Story feels like something from an earlier age.
 There’s no mention of the war at all, while Hackensacker and his sister, the Princess Centimillia (Mary Astor, more at home here than in The Maltese Falcon), live a high life that would seem more at home in ’30s screwball farces than in the darkest days of global conflict.
 The settings are lush, a far cry from the daily grind of rationing and spare savings spent on war bonds.
 In 1941, The Lady Eve and Sullivan’s Travels provided a glimpse of how the Other Half lives while acknowledging you probably just came in from the dole line.
 One year later, the United States had moved away from scarcity and instead towards self-deprivation, and Tom and Gerry’s dee-luxe apartment in the sky and the Hackensackers’ Florida complex may have felt not so much escapist as indulgent.
 (Today, one has to vault past a lot of painful racial caricature on Gerry’s train ride, not least the Ale & Quail Club’s near-homicidal abuse of bartender Fred “Snowflake” Toones.)